jolocom/interactions-demo/README.md

 # Docker Jolocom Interactions Demo

+A hosted version of this demo is available at https://interxns.jolocom.io

 ## Development Instructions

-NOTE: the docker-compose.yml provided is not suitable for development.
+The docker-compose.yml provided is not suitable for development purposes, but rather for deployment.
+For development please run the components manually as described below

 ### Service Agent (Backend)
 This requires an LTS version of Node: 10 or 12 or 14